kira-96/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 ```

 ### ECMC_SEQ_HOME_LOW_LIM_SINGLE_TURN_ABS  = 21,
-Indented use for resolvers (single turn absolute).
+Intended use for resolvers (single turn absolute).
 Similar to seq 11 and 12.
 1. Axis moves backward until low limit switch and stops
 2. Axis moves forward until limit switch change state
 3. Axis stops
 4. Homing is performed.
-The multi-turn bits will be homed to the value of ECMC_HOME_POS also considering a offset of turns defined in ECMC_HOME_LATCH_COUNT_OFFSET.
+The multi-turn bits will be homed to the value of ECMC_HOME_POS also considering an offset of turns defined in ECMC_HOME_LATCH_COUNT_OFFSET.

 Some additional parameters are important for this homing sequence should work (example):
 ```